 “What tools do I need to better serve you?”

 If you missed Jordan’s webinar, we’ve got you covered.
-This 35 minute video will guide you through the following questions:
+The next free professional development webinar will guide you through the following questions:

 - What is the relationship between social-emotional learning, leadership, and bias?
 How does that relationship impact girls of color?

 - What is Girls Leadership’s response to our latest research on girls of color and leadership?

 - What does healing centered engagement look like with distance learning?